Vishal73040/BotBrowser/README.md

 ## What is BotBrowser?

-BotBrowser is a cross-platform stealth browser designed to evaluate and minimize automation artifacts compared to [CDP](https://chromedevtools.github.io/devtools-protocol/)-based tools, supporting authorized testing and automation.
+BotBrowser is a cross-platform research browser designed to evaluate and minimize automation artifacts compared to [CDP](https://chromedevtools.github.io/devtools-protocol/)-based tools, supporting authorized testing and compatibility analysis.

 ---